mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **A11/58231 CLAW COATING**

-This augmentation covers the Aslan’s dewclaw in a polymer seal that protects it from environmental damage such as extremes of temperature and pressure.
+This augmentation covers the Aslan's dewclaw in a polymer seal that protects it from environmental damage such as extremes of temperature and pressure.